francesjgonzales/final-proj4/README.md

 ## Credits

 ### Content
+- The code used for cloudinary was copied from Paul's Django notes
+-

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from nike, adidas and copgarden websites for the purpose of this project only.

 ### Acknowledgements